0xdefaceme/whitepaper/README.md

-While in the traditional software world vulnerabilities can simply be fixed in minutes by identifying, fixing and redeploying the software with the same state, due to Ethereum's immutability property a vulnerability is the worst-case scenario for every business in the ecosystem.
-Maintaining deployed smart contracts is, and will be, difficult.
+While in the traditional software world vulnerabilities can simply be fixed in minutes by identifying, fixing and redeploying the software with the same state, Ethereum's immutability property makes mitigating vulnerabilities non-trivial.
+For many businesses in the ecosystem, smart contract vulnerabilities might in fact be a worst-case scenario.
+We hence conclude that maintaining deployed contracts is, and will be, difficult.

-Which brings us to part three of this motivation: Why attacking smart contracts is currently a zero-sum game.
+Which brings us to why attacking smart contracts is currently a zero-sum game.
 Firstly, we'll argue why attackers may not be incentivized to attack contracts.
 Secondly, we highlight the problems of contract owners suffering an attack.
-Third, we state the role of the user in this situation.
+Thirdly, we state the role of the user in the situation.

-Attacking contracts, especially ones of widely-known projects in the space, often comes with several negatives for the attacker.
+Attacking contracts, especially ones of widely-known projects, often comes with several negatives for the attacker.
 (1) Increased (social) media coverage and community vigilance can lead to the hacker getting exposed.
 (2) Through crowd-sourcing the attacker's addresses, the stolen founds can effectively be frozen.
 This usually happens by exchanges blacklisting the attacker's accounts.
 (3) Stolen funds can most likely not be exchanged into fiat, as most exchanges require KYC for larger amounts.
-(4) Most importantly, however, an attacker might be prosecuted by the law as stealing users' funds is a criminal offense in many jurisdictions [footnote 3].
-This may be the reasons for why only 0.3% of Ethereum smart contracts funds have been claimed by attackers.
+(4) An attacker runs the risk of being prosecuted by the law as stealing users' funds is very likely a criminal offense in many jurisdictions [footnote 3].
+These, amongst others, may be the reasons for why only 0.3% of vulnerable funds have been claimed by attackers [1].

 For a contract owner, the situation is equally tricky.
 (1) Bounty programs are often run before a contract gets deployed.
-After deployment, the contract comically speaking _becomes_ the bounty [8].
-(2) As seen recently, audits can only limit vulnerabilities but not totally eradicate them [footnote 4].
-(3) And as stated before, successful attacks to deployed contracts are often businesses' worst-case scenarios, going so far as to even the total shutdown of the operation (see: The DAO) [2].
+After deployment, the contract quite literally _becomes_ the bounty [8].
+(2) As seen recently, audits can only limit decrease the risk of vulnerabilities but not totally eradicate them [footnote 4].
+(3) And as stated before, successful attacks to deployed contracts are often businesses' worst-case scenarios, going so far as to the total shutdown of the operation (see: The DAO) [2].

-In all of this, the contract users are probably off worst, however.
-They potentially use all their funds indefinitely and often have no way to participate in the governance decisions taken by a contract owner under fire.
+In all of this, the contract users are probably off worst.
+They potentially use all their funds and often have no way to participate in the governance decisions taken by a contract owner under fire.
 With regulation lagging behind, there is also a significant lack in accountability.
-Who's to blame for the loss of funds?
+Who's to blame for the loss of user funds?
 The attacker?
 The contract owner?

-We hence conclude that attacking smart contracts in the Ethereum ecosystem is a zero-sum game.
-Attackers, owners and users all lose.
-It is at this point that we'd like to introduce 0xdeface.
+Hence as all participants lose when contracts are attacked, we conclude this to be a zero-sum game.
+It is at this point that we introduce 0xdeface.
 0xdeface or EIP-XXXX is a standard to settle deployed smart contracts gracefully in favor of users and developers.
-Auditors confidentially submit disclosures to 0xdeface.me.
+Auditors confidentially submit disclosures to 0xdeface.
 Contract owners review disclosures.
-Do auditor and contract owner agree that a serious vulnerability has been found, then a contract can be settled gracefully by returning its users' funds.
+Do auditor and contract owner agree that a serious vulnerability has been found, then a contract can be settled fairly by returning its users' funds.
 Auditors get rewarded with a bounty held in escrow by 0xdeface's Negotiator.
 0xdeface makes attacking Ethereum smart contracts a positive-sum game.

-In the next section we go over the incentives of 0xdeface's Negotiator contract and 0xdeface's marketplace.

 ## Negotiator